 This is what’s possible when you see a stock is about to flip.

-And what’s great is… it doesn’t matter whether Moderna goes up or down long term.
+And what’s great is... it doesn’t matter whether Moderna goes up or down over the long term.

-We don’t care if it succeeds as a company.
+We don’t care whether it succeeds as a company.

-All we’re talking about is making money on the predictable “flips” that happen as stocks swing up and down on a daily basis.
+All we’re talking about is making money on the predictable flips that happen as stocks swing up and down on a daily basis.

-And these “flips” happen during bull markets, bear markets, and even total market meltdowns.
+And these flips happen during bull markets, bear markets and even total market meltdowns.
 They happen ALL THE TIME.

 And in all kinds of stocks too.